micmejia/bible-dump/AMPC/Isaiah/Isa 23.md

-Be still, you inhabitants of the coast, you merchants of Sidon, [^a]_your messengers_ passing over the sea have replenished you [with wealth and industry],
+Be still, you inhabitants of the coast, you merchants of Sidon, _your messengers_ passing over the sea have replenished you [with wealth and industry],